 In Mexico we celebrate Día de los Muertos, or the Day of the Dead, from October 31st to November 2nd.
 It is Mexico's festive annual celebration of life—and death.
 The modern celebration, now an official Catholic holiday, owes its roots to the Aztecs, who devoted two full months of the year to honor the dead and assist departed souls to their final destination.
 Pan de Muertos, or Bread of the Dead, is a round piece of bread with a cross designed on the top of it.
 The more traditional bread has bones designed on to of it and sometimes bakers shape these breads into flowers or animals.
-Pan de muertos is made out of flour, salt, fresh leavening, sugar, My brother's altar, with candle and Sugar Skullbutter or lard, eggs, milk and anise seed.
+Pan de muertos is made out of flour, salt, fresh leavening, sugar, butter or lard, eggs, milk and anise seed.
 The breads are placed on shrines and altars as offerings for the deceased and are given to visitors arriving for the celebration.
 The breads are very soft and buttery and are a cross between Hawaiian rolls and croissants.
 They are not too sweet at all and I specially like to eat them with a hot cup of coffee or hot chocolate.
 Unfortunately, I did not make the recipe because I did not have enough time, but we attended a mass where they gave out the breads (made into individual loaves).
 NOTE: This recipe calls for orange flower water, which is available in many large supermarkets and specialty food stores.
 It gives a subtle orange flavor.
 One teaspoon of finely grated orange zest can be substituted, but the bread will have a bolder taste.

 INGREDIENTS